FabriceReneCorail/PatternApplication/README.md

 This module will use RabbitMq: The controller reserve a command to fill a Queue.
 And Some services need some message from the queue to proceed.
-On my way to launche the server and test if my queue is filled :)
+On my way to launche the server and test if my queue is filled :) http://localhost:15672/#/ to have a look on the queue